 Alternatively, residents can instead receive a 100% property tax exemption for five years.
 This can significantly increase your overall savings by switching to solar energy in Iowa.

 - Perform an Energy Audit and Follow-up Audits – An energy audit will provide a snapshot of your current consumption.
 A professional can assess your usage and show you the areas that use the most power.
 They will also advise you on how to improve your efficiency to lower overall consumption.

 An initial audit is beneficial.
-However, you should also consider having future audits conducted to ensure that all recommendations are in place and to identify any changes that might affect your usage.
+Consider having future audits conducted to ensure that all recommendations are in place and to identify any changes that might affect your usage.
 Contact MOXIE to schedule your energy audit.

-- Run Your Higher Consumption Appliances During the Day – Run your higher consumption appliances like the washing machine, dryer, or dishwasher, during daylight hours.
+- Run High-Consumption Appliances During the Day – Run your higher consumption appliances like the washing machine, dryer, or dishwasher, during daylight hours.
 Doing so consumes energy during times when your solar panels are generating significant output.
 You can also install timers on these devices to ensure that they only run during peak sunlight hours.

 - Install a Lithium Battery to Bank Your Energy – Energy storage will give you more flexibility when relying on solar.
 The cost of lithium batteries went down by over 40% between 2014 and 2017.
 A battery will bank excess power so you can use it later.

-- Talk to Your Solar Installer About Warranties – Solar panels are often sold with warranties.
-You should be aware of what is included before your installation.
-Most usually last about a decade but may vary from one manufacturer to the next.
+- Talk to Your Solar Installer About Warranties – Solar panels and battery systems are often sold with warranties.
+Ask before installation.
+Most last about a decade but may vary from one manufacturer to the next.
 A MOXIE expert can provide information on solar panels and their warranties.